-The aspects highlighted in yellow are new additions from the last update of this document.
-All learning outcomes are of equal importance but the changes have been made to ensure all learning outcomes from the draft DfE RSE and Health Education guidance are incorporated (many outcomes were already present).
+The aspects highlighted in yellow are new additions from the last update of this document in September 2018.
+All learning outcomes are of equal importance but the changes have been made to ensure all learning outcomes from the draft Dfe RSE and Health Education guidance (many outcomes were already integrated into the framework).